 Interpersonal communication is the people skill that separates the good from the great performers, the leaders from the managers and creates rich social relationships that make life worth living.
 It is a critical skill which is as challenging to master as humans are complex.

 Research has consistently shown that having high quality social relationships is the single largest factor impacting our happiness.
 The quality of our relationships are determined by our ability to communicate effectively and openly.
-Improving our inter-personal communication amplifies our effectiveness in every area of life.
+Improving our interpersonal communication skills amplifies our effectiveness in every area of life.
 It makes us better partners, parents, friends, leaders, employees and neighbours.

 When our communication is effective we understand the people around us and we can express ourselves in a way that is understood.
 We can help others as they would like to be helped and we can influence people to help meet our own needs or the needs of the group.

 We have access to vast amounts of information and training courses that can help us to communicate better.
-Learning more about interpersonal communication is helpful, but equally important is to learn about ourselves and the people we interact with.
+Learning more about interpersonal communication skills is helpful, but equally important is to learn about ourselves and the people we interact with.
 When we speak, the meaning we try to express is filtered through our own knowledge and experiences but the person listening is filtering our words through their knowledge and experiences.
 The listener can interpret our words with an entirely different meaning than we intended.
-Our ability to communicate effectively is not just determined by what we know about communication, but by what we know about people (including ourselves!).
+Our ability to communicate effectively is not just determined by what we know about communication skills, but by what we know about people (including ourselves!).

 Join us, Mark and Divan, as we host wide-ranging conversations that intrigue, inform and inspire us.
-These conversations will deepen our understanding of interpersonal communication and broaden our perspectives on the human stuff that gets in the way.
+These conversations will deepen our understanding of interpersonal communication skills and broaden our perspectives on the human stuff that gets in the way.
 We hope these conversations will help you to build stronger, more authentic connections at work and at home.